Woman with long, strong hair benefiting from hydrolyzed collagen for stronger hair.

 When an ingredient gets as much attention as collagen, it’s smart to look at the science behind the claims.
 While the buzz is exciting, we believe in understanding how an ingredient truly works for your hair.
 The research on hydrolyzed collagen is still growing, but the existing studies point to some compelling connections between this powerful protein and hair health.
 By looking at the clinical findings, the biological mechanisms, and the current limitations of the research, you can get a clear picture of what collagen can realistically do for you.

-Clinical Studies on Hair Density and Thickness
+What Studies Say About Hair Density and Thickness

 Some of the most promising research focuses on how collagen impacts the way our hair looks and feels.
 Several studies suggest a direct link between taking collagen peptides and seeing visible improvements in hair fullness.
 For example, one 2017 study found that participants who took collagen supplements saw their hair get thicker and grow faster after just 90 days.
 While timelines can vary, many people report noticing better texture and strength within about two months.
 More significant changes in thickness usually take longer, around three to four months, simply because new hair needs time to grow out.

-The Scientific Link to Hair Growth
+Is There a Scientific Link to Hair Growth?

 So, how does collagen actually work?
 It comes down to basic biology.
 Your hair is made almost entirely of a protein called keratin.
 To produce keratin, your body needs a specific set of amino acids, which are essentially protein building blocks.
 Collagen is naturally rich in many of the key amino acids, like proline, that your body needs to build keratin.
 Think of it as supplying your body with the raw materials required for healthy hair production.
 By ensuring your system has a steady supply of these components, you’re supporting the very foundation of the hair growth cycle and helping to fortify your follicles.